Secure Short-Packet Communications via UAV-Enabled Mobile Relaying: Joint Resource Optimization and 3D Trajectory Design: Numerical Results and Discussion

-Fig. \ref{sim:fig8} illustrates how the uncertainty in Eve's location impacts the EAST performance for different mission times $T=\{100, 150, 200\}$ s.
-Our proposed \prop~design once again provides the best performance compared with the other methods regardless of Eve's location uncertainty; nonetheless, the performance gap between \prop~and \rd~tends to reduce as $\Delta_e$ gets larger, which indicates the significance of the uncertainty parameter in the system design.
-Fig. \ref{sim:fig8} illustrates that the proposed approach is not highly sensitive to the uncertainty in Eve's location.
-For example, \prop~experiences only about a 10 bps loss in EAST for $T=100$ s when the location uncertainty increases from the ideal case $\Delta_e=0$ to a relatively high uncertainty, e.g., $\Delta_e=300$ m. \rd~shows the highest robustness to the variation in $\Delta_e$, but is unable to exploit scenarios where $\Delta_e$ is small.
+Fig. \ref{sim:fig8} illustrates how the uncertainty in Eve's location impacts the EAST performance for mission times $T=100$ s (relatively low), $T=150$ s, $T=200$ s (relatively high).
+Note that the longer the mission time, the higher the flexibility in terms of the UR's 3D mobility and resource allocation, which in turn generally improves the effective number of securely exchanged information bits.
+However, according to its definition, EAST is also inversely proportional to $T$.
+This inherent trade-off leads to a degradation in EAST as $T$ increases for all considered scenarios, as illustrated in Fig. \ref{sim:fig8}.
+Furthermore, we see that our proposed \prop~design once again provides the best performance compared with the other methods regardless of the level of Eve's location uncertainty; nonetheless, the performance gap between \prop~and \rd~tends to reduce as $\Delta_e$ becomes larger, which indicates the significance of the uncertainty parameter in the system design.
+Fig. \ref{sim:fig8} also illustrates that the proposed approach is not highly sensitive to the uncertainty in Eve's location.
+For example, \prop~experiences only about a 10 bps loss in EAST for $T=100$ s when the location uncertainty increases from the ideal case $\Delta_e=0$ to a relatively high uncertainty, e.g., $\Delta_e=300$ m. \rd~shows the highest robustness to the variation in $\Delta_e$, but it is less effective in scenarios where $\Delta_e$ is small.